-Typically Mezcal has a distinct smoky taste to it.
-How intensity of that smokiness highly varies from brand to brand.
+One of the main differences between Mezcal and Tequila is the distinctly smoky taste of Mezcal due to charring the agave piñas before fermenting them.
+The intensity of that smokiness highly varies from brand to brand.

 Start with a medium-smoky Mezcal first if you've never tried it.
 The Montelobos Espadin Tequila is a fantastic choice for this.
 For more inspiration, check our guide to the best Mezcals to buy.

 You can also influence the degree of spice by using other peppers.
 For instance, if you want a vegetal note that is only slightly hot, try bell peppers.

 For medium heat, try red chilis.
 And if you want a proper Mexican spice level, substitute jalapeño peppers with fresh habaneros.
 For your reference, a Jalapeño is up to 8000 Scoville (SHU), a Habanero up to 350,000 SHU.